What is Mise-en-Scéne? Definition, Elements & Examples

 Framing

-Framing refers to everything we see on the see, and kinesis relates to everything that moves on the screen.
+Framing refers to everything we see on the screen, and kinesis relates to everything that moves on the screen.

-The movie’s frame can imply a point-of-view, whether from a single character or an omniscient perspective.
-The point-of-view and the use of onscreen and offscreen space are elements of mise-en-scene.
+The movie’s frame can imply a point of view, whether from a single character or an omniscient perspective.
+The point of view and the use of onscreen and offscreen space (aka diegesis) are elements of mise-en-scene.

-The use of open frames is designed to imply characters’ mental or physical freedom, while closed frames depict outside forces like fate or government have taken away their freedom.
+Open frames imply characters’ mental or physical freedom, while closed frames depict outside forces like fate or the government that have taken away their freedom.

 Blocking

-Now that you know the basic definition of mise-en-scene and its relation to filmmaking, you can go back and rewatch all your favorite movies with a brand new perspective.
+Now that you know the basic definition of mise-en-scene and its relation to filmmaking, you can rewatch all your favorite movies with a brand new perspective.

 When filmmaking, consider each shot, the space of each frame, and how well the production designer, cinematographer, and director must collaborate to create the perfect mise-en-scene.